My Career moves for 2022

-It has been over two years since I last wrote on this blog.
+It has been two years since I last wrote on this blog.
 A lot has happened between that time.
 There was a pandemic, I have changed jobs, massive Blockchain and Web3 hype and so much more.
-However, I decided to pick up active blogging again this year though it has taken me five months into the year to publish an article.
-I hope to become consistent moving forward with a new post every Thursday.
+However, I decided to pick up active blogging again this year to document my learnings and experiences.
+I hope to become consistent moving forward.

 Since 2019, I have written a yearly plan of technologies I was interested in except 2021.
 In 2021, I didn’t have any goals and just wanted to focus on work.